New Moon on

 True anomaly ∠59.2°

-The true anomaly is ∠59.2°.
-At the beginning of the next synodic month the true anomaly is going to be ∠92.6°.
+The true anomaly of the Moon orbit is ∠59.2° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠92.6°.

 Moon after perigee

-4 days after point of perigee on 16 April 2023 at 02:22 in ♓ Pisces.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 7 days, until the Moon reaches the point of next apogee on 28 April 2023 at 06:43 in ♌ Leo.
+4 days since point of perigee on 16 April 2023 at 02:22 in ♓ Pisces the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 7 days until the Moon reaches the point of next apogee on 28 April 2023 at 06:43 in ♌ Leo.

 Distance to Moon 380 468 km